-· Water has mauri, essential sanctity, both as wai maaori and as wai tai78.
+• Water has mauri, essential sanctity, both as wai maaori and as wai tai78.
 Water must be kept in its natural state as far as it is possible to do so.
 The explanations of the origin of water, its different forms, types and so on, in Maaori science, emphasise that ethic.
 Water, as wai ora79, sustains, protects and enhances life.
 It is avoided if unclean - whether physically or spiritually.
 It cannot be purified without effort; human effort is not enough, the enlistment of aid beyond the secular is required...
-It is only through the agency of Papa-tu-a-nuku and her offspring Tangaroa, and his mokopuna Tuutewehiwehi that the mauri of desecrated water can be restored. ...
-Desecration of water was powerfully sanctioned and the human agencies to enforce them were the kaitiaki, the taniwha of the hapuu and the rangatira.
+It is only through the agency of Papa-tu-a-nuku and her offspring Tangaroa, and his mokopuna Tuutewehiwehi that the mauri of descrated water can be restored.

+agencies to enforce them were the kaitiaki, the taniwha of the hapuu and the rangatira.
 The connection between upstream contamination or other pollution of food sources was known and rigorously policed and sanctioned80.